gebvlad/esia/README.md

 # esia
-A PHP client to a Russian government authentication system for persons.
+A PHP client to a Russian government authentication system for persons (ESIA).
 It uses a CodeIgniter 3 framework as infrastructure but can be easily adopted to a standalone behavior.

 Provides an OAuth method in REST-API approach.